 Brooklyn Veterinary Hospitals: 6th Avenue Animal Clinic & Clinton Hill Animal Clinic

 Welcome to the website of 6th Avenue Animal Clinic and Clinton Hill Animal Clinic, two of the leading Brooklyn veterinary hospitals.
 Our veterinarians and staff are committed to providing the highest quality treatment to your pet in a relaxed environment.
-Our founding veterinarian, Dr. Pamella Dendtler, and our newest veterinarians, Dr. Kenya Crawford and Sarah Sullivan are all highly skilled and bring a complementary realm of experiences to each animal hospital.
+Our founding veterinarian, Dr. Pamella Dendtler, and our newest veterinarian Dr. Robert Gooden are highly skilled and bring a complementary realm of experiences to each animal hospital.

 Dr. Dendtler, our primary veterinarian, founded 6th Avenue Animal Clinic on February 26, 1983 in Park Slope Brooklyn.
 She opened Clinton Hill Animal Clinic in Brooklyn on January 17, 2009.
 The Clinton Hill Animal clinic started out as a satellite animal hospital, but as business grew, it became its own clinic to meet the demand of our pet owners.
-Our newest veterinarians, Dr. Crawford and Dr. Sullivan joined our staff after receiving their veterinary degrees at the University of Georgia and the Royal (sic) School of Veterinary Medicine at the University of Edinburgh.
+Our newest veterinarian, Dr. Gooden, joined our staff after receiving his veterinary degree from the University of Georgia.

 Our Veterinary Hospitals Are Here for Your Pet